Trotter product formulae for $*$-automorphisms of quantum lattice systems: Setting

 Given $x\in X$, let $z,z_0\in Z$ and $x_0\in X$ be such that $\textbf{d}(x,Z) = \textbf{d}(x,z)$, $\textbf{d}(X,Z) = \textbf{d}(x_0,z_0)$.
 Then,

 Since $\xi_b$ is a decreasing function, we have that $\xi_b(D_Z(X)) \leq \xi_b(\textbf{d}(x,Z))$ which yields~(\ref{eq:TotalIntAtxFiniteAndDecays}) when plugged in~(\ref{usual}).

-In general, the sum of an interaction is not convergent in $\caA$, but such a \emph{local Hamiltonian} defines a dynamics and a *-derivation on $\caA$.
-Moreover, if an interaction is almost localized in a finite set, then the sum is convergent and defines an \emph{almost local observable} in $\caA$.
+In general, the sum of an interaction is not convergent in $\caA$, but such a \emph{local Hamiltonian} defines a dynamics and a densely defined *-derivation on $\caA$.
+Moreover, if an interaction is almost localized in a finite set, then the sum is convergent and defines what we shall call an almost local observable in $\caA$.

 We start with the latter. \begin{lemma} Let $Z\in\caP_{\mathrm{fin}}(\Gamma)$ and $\Phi\in\caB(Z)$.
 The sum